yookue/ant-buddy-pro/README.md

 🎮 Easy access, installation and use, fully integrated into Ant Design style

-✨ React components compatible with Ant Design.
-More components are coming soon
+✨ Full support for Ant Design v6 and Pro Components v3.
+Continuously improving

 ## Quickstart